hamilton-lima/smallflatworld/README.md

 editor
 - fix load of objects with submeshes
+- fix stack objects, second instance is not stacking
+- save sceneElement information of the mesh used
+- reload scene with the correct meshes
 - add edit mode to 3D
 - add library of 3D elements to the UI (bottom)
     - add sceneelement type to identify the asset used